crawl/crawl/crawl-ref/README.txt

 * read quickstart.txt (in the /docs directory), or
 * for studious readers, browse the manual (see below for all doc files).

-If you're used to playing an older version, you might want to print out the file key_changes.pdf from the /docs for an easy reference of new commands and changed key settings.
-Note that you can read quickstart.txt and the manual when playing; pressing '?' brings up a menu for that.
+Internet play:
+You can play Crawl online, both competing with other players and watching them.
+Check the homepage at crawl.akrasiac.org for details, including information about additional servers.
+You just need a ssh or telnet console; on Windows, the \key{PuTTY} program works very well.
+Read docs/ssh_guide.txt for a step by step guide on how to set this up.

+Tiles:
+Crawl features an alternative to the classical ASCII display; Tile-based Crawl is often a lot more accessible by new players.
+Tiles are available for Linux, Windows and OS X.
+Unfortunately, it is not yet possible to combine tiles and internet play.

 2. File system
 --------------
 The following files in the Crawl's main folder are essential:

 * crawl              These start the game.
 (The actual name depends on your
 * crawl.exe          operating system.)

-* macro.txt       Playing Crawl can be made even more convenient by redefining keys and assigning macros.
-Ignore early on.

 The docs/ folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):